Transparency-Information-Language/CODE2/README.md

 ### tilt score and labels
 There are nine major entries in a tilt document where each has an impact on the tilt score:
-- Right to `complain`, `withdraw consent`, `data portability`, `information`, `rectification or deletion`, and `automated decision making` are all binary options.
-So, if those rights are not forseen by the company (non existant or are `false`), the score encreases by a value of `0.3` each.
+- Right to `complain`, `withdraw consent`, `data portability`, `information`, `rectification or deletion` are all binary options.
+So, if those rights are not forseen by the company (non existant or are `false`), the score encreases by a value of `0.6`.
+- If `automated decision making` is in place, the score encreases by `0.6`.
-- `Data Protection Officer`: If no contact email is provided here the score encreases by `0.3`.
+- `Data Protection Officer`: If no contact email is provided here the score encreases by `0.6`.
-- `Third country transfers`: If there are any third country transfers the score encreases by `0.3`.
+- `Third country transfers`: If there are any third country transfers the score encreases by `0.6`.
-- `Data Disclosed`: Despite having a legal basis for disclosing data to third parties the fact that data may be disclosed encreases the score by `0.3`.
+- `Data Disclosed`: Despite having a legal basis for disclosing data to third parties the fact that data may be disclosed encreases the score by `0.6`.

 A search result can get a score between 1,0 and 3,0.
 In general, the higher the score the "worse".
 Higher score means there are several critical entries in the tilt document.
 A score = 0 means that there is no tiltHub entry for this website.